 The MPU #1 Failed alarm is output from terminals 5 and 6.
-This contact is normally closed (energized) when the unit is powered, indicating no speed signal failure.
+This contact is normally closed (energized) when a correct speed is coming, indicating no speed signal failure.
+It is also opened when speed signal #1 > #2.

 The MPU #2 Failed alarm is output from terminals 7 and 8.
-This contact is normally closed (energized) when the unit is powered, indicating no speed signal failure.
+This contact is normally closed (energized) when a correct speed is coming, indicating no speed signal failure.
+It is also opened when speed signal #2 > #1.